NBISweden/EMBLmyGFF3/README.md

  and press ENTER.

  That's it !
-The result should be output on STDOUT.
+The result will be printed to STDOUT.

  In order to write the result in the desired file use this command: